minio/sha256-simd/README.md

 # sha256-simd

-Accelerate SHA256 computations in Golang for both Intel (AVX2, AVX, SSE) as well as ARM (arm64) platforms.
+Accelerate SHA256 computations in pure Go for both Intel (AVX2, AVX, SSE) as well as ARM (arm64) platforms.

 ## Introduction

 This package is designed as a drop-in replacement for `crypto/sha256`.
 For Intel CPUs it has three flavors for AVX2, AVX and SSE whereby the fastest method is automatically chosen depending on CPU capabilities.
 For ARM CPUs with the Cryptography Extensions advantage is taken of the SHA2 instructions resulting in a massive performance improvement.

 This package uses Golang assembly and as such does not depend on cgo.
-The Intel versions are based on the implementations are described in "Fast SHA-256 Implementations on Intel Architecture Processors" by J. Guilford et al.
+The Intel versions are based on the implementations as described in "Fast SHA-256 Implementations on Intel Architecture Processors" by J. Guilford et al.

 ## Performance